citomni/docs/how-to/services-authoring-registration-usage.md

    Defines the foundational services for each runtime mode (router, response, errorHandler, etc.).

+   NOTE: Core packages may still use `Boot\Services` as the baseline holder, while reusable provider packages typically expose `Boot\Registry`.
+The important part is the exported constants, not the file name.

 2. **Provider maps** (optional, merged in the order listed in `/config/providers.php`)

    * Each provider exposes `Boot\Registry::MAP_HTTP` and/or `MAP_CLI`.
+   * Providers may also expose `Boot\Registry::ROUTES_HTTP` (and optionally `ROUTES_CLI`).
+These are merged by `App::buildRoutes()` (separate from `cfg` and separate from service map merging).

-   During boot, the kernel iterates the provider list **in order** and performs `$map = $pvMap + $map;` for each.
+   During boot, the kernel iterates the provider list **in listed order** and performs `$map = $pvMap + $map;` at each step.
-   Because PHP's array-union preserves the left-hand value on key conflicts, **later providers in the list take precedence** over earlier ones within this step (provider N is merged before provider N−1), yielding: last-listed provider > first-listed provider > vendor baseline.

-   The resulting map therefore reflects the deterministic hierarchy:
+   Because the current provider map is always the **left operand**, it overrides earlier providers on key conflicts.
+Therefore, precedence is deterministic:
    **last-listed provider > first-listed provider > vendor baseline.**

+   No reverse iteration is required; the precedence follows directly from the `$pvMap + $map` operation applied in listed order.

 3. **Application map** (optional, highest precedence)

    * `/config/services.php` - used for **app-local services** or **explicit overrides**.

    The kernel finally performs `$map = $appMap + $map;`, ensuring that **the application layer always wins** over all provider and vendor definitions.

 **Definition shapes**